A Guide to Detoxing from Alcohol & Drugs at Home

 What is a Home Detox?

-A home detox involves quitting the use or ingestion of substances such as drugs and alcohol for a specific period while in a home environment (Drugabuse.com).
+A home detox involves quitting the use of substances such as drugs and alcohol for a specific period while in a home environment (Drugabuse.com).
 Individuals will refrain from using any form of the drug or alcohol in an attempt to stop substance use and work towards recovery.
 A home detox can include monitoring from a local GP who can perform an individual assessment and advise on medical support to prevent severe withdrawal and health risks.

 Before You Start a Home Detox